-$\circ$ The number of incidents involving operational inefficiency/ineffectiveness reported by audit entities
+$\circ \ \, \text{The number of incidents involving operational inefficiency/ineffectiveness reported by audit entities}$

-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Maintain Frequency Comment: Results are computed annua lly Measure Baseline Value: 85 Date: 6/30/2006 Measure Baseline Description: 85 5% in FY 2006 Measure Target Value: 90 Da te: 6/30/2010 Measure Target Description: 90% in FY's 2008, 200 9 & 2010
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Maintain

+Frequency Comment: Internal audits related to operational inefficiency were not completed in FY's 03-05.
+The annual report with the results is available in January of each year for the prior fiscal

+Measure Target Value: 90 Date: 6/30/2011 Measure Target Description: 90% in FY's 2010, 2011 & 2012

-Data Source and Calculation: Source: In January of each year, the outcome of IA concurrent testing performed within Internal Audit's Business Process Review System is reported in the Internal Audit Annual Report.
+Data Source and Calculation: Source: In January of each year, the outcome of the Department of Medical Assistance Services (DMAS') Internal Audit (IA) concurrent testing performed within Internal Audit's Business Process Review System is reported in the Internal Audit Annual Report.
 This measure is calculated based on the cumulative overall quantitative score results from the outstanding Internal Audit findings and IA testing of the outcome of quality assurance assessments of providers and recipients.
-For business process scoring, individual tests is assigned a factor weight.
+For business process scoring, individual tests are assigned a factor weight.
 Each test is scored on the basis of 1 to 100.
 The weighted score for each test is the percent correct multiplied by the factor weight.